 Step 1: Obtain an EV certificate

-- Microsoft requires an extended validation (EV) code signing certificates from partners enrolled and authorized for Kernel Mode Code Signing as part of the Microsoft Trusted Root Certificate Program.
+- Microsoft requires an extended validation (EV) code signing certificate from partners enrolled and authorized for kernel mode code signing as part of the Microsoft Trusted Root Certificate Program.
 If you already have an approved EV certificate from one of these authorities, you can use it to establish a Partner Center account.
 If you don’t have a certificate, you’ll need to buy a new one.